-The DSMB will periodically review accumulating safety data by masked treatment group.
-Prior to each such review, the SDMC will provide the DSMB with data as described in Section 4.9.1.
+The DSMB will periodically review accumulating safety data.
+Prior to each such review, the SDMC will provide the DSMB with data as described in Section 4.7.1.
 Reports will be cumulative, generated from an up-to-date data file.
 Reports will show the data coded by treatment group; however, upon request of the DSMB, the SDMC will provide the Board with the actual treatment group.